catlinman/sanic.catlinman.com/README.md

 # catlinman.com #

-Repository for my main website written in Python 3.6 and *goin' fast* with Sanic.
+Repository for my main website written in Python 3.6 and *goin' fast* using Sanic.

 ## Setup ##